Edward Cheney: Life

 The monument, in pale grey marble, is well suited to portray the horse.
 It is listed at Grade 1 as part of the church.
 The monument was originally not at the grave, but was moved to the church from the conservatory of Gaddesby Hall in 1917.
 Nicholas Pevsner described the monument as "more suited to St Paul's Cathedral than to a small village church".

 The teeth of the horse have been stained brown through a long-running habit of placing an apple in its mouth at each Harvest Thanksgiving in the church.

 Family

 In 1811 he married Elizabeth (Eliza) Ayre, youngest daughter of John Ayre of Gaddesby Hall.
-Sadly Eliza died in childbirth in May 1818 giving birth to their second son (who did not survive).
+Eliza died in childbirth in May 1818 giving birth to their second son (who did not survive).
 She was only 32 years old.

 They had two sons: Edward Henshaw Cheney (1814-1889) and John Ayre Cheney who died in infancy in 1818.
 Edward paid for the restoration of the chancel in Gaddesby Parish Church in 1859.
 Edward was made Sheriff of Leicester in 1886.